 urolift® SYSTEM FAQs

 The UroLift System is an FDA approved, minimally invasive treatment for BPH.
-During the procedure implants are put in place during a transurethral outpatient procedure that can be done in the physician’s office under local anesthesia.
-These implants are used to hold the enlarged prostate out of the way in order to relieve the obstruction symptoms.
+During the UroLift procedure, implants are put in place during a transurethral outpatient procedure that can be done in the physician’s office under local anesthesia.
+These implants are used to hold the enlarged prostate out of the way to relieve the obstruction symptoms.

-The UroLift® System is a safe, straightforward procedure that will allow urine to flow normally again without cutting, heating, or removing tissue.
-Patients who receive the UroLift® procedure can expect to experience a rapid improvement in their quality of life.
+The UroLift Procedure is safe, straightforward and will allow urine to flow normally again without cutting, heating, or removing tissue.
+Patients who receive the UroLift procedure can expect to experience a rapid improvement in their quality of life.
 Clinical data has shown that patients report lasting improvement in their symptoms and flow rate without compromising sexual function.

 What is BPH?

 BPH, also known as “benign prostatic hyperplasia”, is when a benign prostate becomes enlarged.
-This is very common and the enlargement of the prostate actually occurs slowly as men get older.
+This is very common and the enlargement of the prostate occurs slowly as men get older.
 As the prostate enlarges it begins to press against and constrict the urethra.
-This leads to the bladder walls becoming thicker and causing the bladder to weaken and losing its ability to empty completely.
-The narrowing of the urethra and the inability to to empty the bladder completely are the main causes of BPH symptoms.
+This leads to the bladder walls becoming thicker and causing the bladder to weaken and lose its ability to empty.
+The narrowing of the urethra and the inability to empty the bladder completely are the main causes of BPH symptoms.